alvinnws/advent-of-code/README.md

 Seemed really direct, spent more time on understanding what the question wanted to be honest.
 At first read I thought it would be a shortest path type of question, but nevertheless solved fairly quickly
 ### 8-2
 Quick mod of 8-1 code produces a brute force method that would take a casual 300 hours to compute.
 While initially waiting for the brute force method, I was scrolling online to check that it SHOULD take quite a while, not knowing precisely how long, I came across a comment that hinted at the intended solution.
 "Think about cycles", yet that comment was enough to get me to change my entire strategy.
 I'm not sure if I would have thought about it without external assistance, but I'll not look online for the next puzzles.
+### 9-1 and 9-2
+Super happy with the timing and code complexity.
+I knew instantly from generating new lines that a recursive function would be ideal.
+Lucky that part 2 only required changing a few *characters*.